EberlyODL/phys010sjv11/waves.md

   - Described by a period (T), a frequency (f) and an amplitude (A).
 - Wave: A type of oscillation (disturbance) that travels in space.
   - Described by a period (T), a frequency (f) and an amplitude (A) like an oscillation
-  - But also has a wavelength $\lambda$ which is the distance between wave crests.
+  - But also has a wavelength <lrn-math>\lambda</lrn-math> which is the distance between wave crests.

-A wave varies in space with wavelength $\lambda$.
+A wave varies in space with wavelength <lrn-math>\lambda</lrn-math>.
 A plot of a wave variation in space looks like

 [ciscode|rev=1|tool=elmsmedia|item=2100|entity_type=node|render=display_mode|display_mode=image]